-A further report published by ISDA in January outlines the range of product structures and sustainable finance will be a priority for ISDA and the derivatives industry in 2021 and beyond. 🗖
+A further report published by ISDA in January outlines the range of product structures and transaction types that make up the universe of ESG-related derivatives (see pages 21-25).
+Given the urgency of climate change and the need for concerted action, supporting the development of sustainable finance will be a priority for ISDA and the derivatives industry in 2021 and beyond.